 When you are in Bremen, you'll notice that it is more blue-collar than most other communities in America.
-47.29% of Bremen’s employed work in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Bremen is a town of production and manufacturing workers, professionals, and sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Bremen who work in office and administrative support (8.14%), healthcare (7.21%), and sales jobs (7.12%).
+47.29% of Bremen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Bremen is a town of production and manufacturing workers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Bremen who work in office and administrative support (10.21%), sales jobs (7.40%), and management occupations (6.66%).

-The population of Bremen overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Bremen, 23.53% have at least a bachelor's degree.
+In terms of college education, Bremen is nearly on par with the US average for all cities of 21.84%: 19.82% of adults 25 and older in Bremen have a bachelor's degree or advanced degree.

 The per capita income in Bremen in 2018 was $24,037, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $96,148 for a family of four.
 However, Bremen contains both very wealthy and poor people as well.

-Bremen is a somewhat ethnically-diverse town.
+Bremen is a very ethnically-diverse town.
 The people who call Bremen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bremen residents report their race to be White.
 Bremen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.66% of the town’s residents.
-Important ancestries of people in Bremen include German, Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 25.13% of the town’s residents.
+Important ancestries of people in Bremen include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Bremen is English.
 Other important languages spoken here include Spanish and Italian.